amylmiller7/JavaScript/README_JavaScript.md

 To render project in browser:

-1. Click **HTML_CSS**.

-2. Click any project.
+1. Click **JavaScript**, **CodingForWriters**, and any project folder.

-3. Click the html file in that project.
+3. Click the HTML file in that project folder.

-4. Copy URL for the html file.
+4. Copy the URL for the HTML file.

 5. Go to http://rawgit.com/.

-6. Paste URL for the html file.
+6. Paste the URL for the HTML file.

-7. Copy URL that RawGit generates under Use this URL in production into your browser.
+7. Copy the URL that RawGit generates under **Use this URL in production** into your browser.